mohammadsaif19/continue/README.md

 ### Answer coding questions

-Highlight + select sections of code and ask Continue for another perspective
+Highlight + select sections of code and ask FazzaPilot for another perspective

 - “what does this forRoot() static function do in nestjs?”
 - “why is the first left join in this query necessary here?”